Change your single sign-on provider

 - Hover over Tools & settings, then click Organisation settings.

-- Replace the SAML 2.0 endpoint URL with the new value provided by your identity provider when you set up the connector.
+- Replace the SAML 2.0 endpoint URL with the new value provided by your IDP when you set up the connector.

 - Replace your Identity provider issuer URL.